 This feature can only be used for wireless 802.1x connections.

-Configure your local RADIUS server with the remote RADIUS servers to which it should proxy authentication requests for users who are not part of one of your local domains.
+Configure your 3rd party RADIUS server local to the site with the remote RADIUS servers to which it should proxy authentication requests for users who are not part of one of your local domains.

 - If a Roaming Guest logs into a host registered to a local user, the host is treated like a Roaming Guest.

 - If a Roaming Guest logs into an existing Roaming Guest host, they are treated as a Roaming Guest.